ClaytonTaylor/June2016DemoCode/week3/angular-directives/readme.md

 # AngularJS Directives

 ### Purpose
-The purpose of this lecture is to teach students what a directive is, and how angular uses them to connect your HTML to your JS.
+The purpose of this lecture is to teach students what a directive is, and how angular uses them to connect your HTML to your JavaScript logic.

 Students should also become familiar with some basic angular directives, such as: